Drug Free Schools and Communities Act

 • Housing No-Recontract: Informs students that they are not eligible to re-contract to live on-campus.

-• University Warning: Informs an employee or student that they have engaged in behavior that is a violation of the Employee Handbook or University Code of Student conduct, and their behavior is of concern.
+• University Warning: Informs an employee or student that they have engaged in behavior that is a violation of the Employee Handbook or University Code of Student Conduct, and their behavior is of concern.

 • University Probation: Informs the student that they have engaged in behavior that has created a significant disruption to the University community.
-It serves as notice that should the student engage in additional behavior that constitutes a policy violations they may be subject to university suspension or expulsion.
+It serves as notice that should the student engage in additional behavior that constitutes a policy violation they may be subject to university suspension or expulsion.
 This sanction also denotes that a student is not in good judicial standing with the University.

 • Social Probation/Eligibility Restriction: Informs the student that they are no longer to be an active member or officer in student organizations; hold a student leadership position (i.e. RAs, Welcome Week Leader, etc.); and/or participate/attend University of La Verne programs/events as specified.

 • University Suspension: Informs the student that they have engaged in behavior that has created significant disruption to the University such that, for a specified period of time, they are not eligible to be a student at the University of La Verne.
 University of La Verne Suspension sanctions are usually accompanied by “Persona Non Grata” sanctions.
-Upon return from University Suspension, a student will be required to meet with a University official and be on a one year University probation status.
+Upon return from University Suspension, a student will be required to meet with a University official and be on a one-year University probation status.

 • University Expulsion: Informs the student that they have engaged in behavior that has created significant disruption to the University such that they are not eligible to be a student at the University of La Verne.
 University of La Verne Expulsion may result in a “Student Conduct Action” notation in their University of La Verne transcript.

-• Referral: An employee may be referred to Human Resources or to an outside agency to assist that employee in achieving personal, social or emotional growth.
-For employees, to include student employees, it is their responsibility to seek and accept assistance before alcohol and drug problems lead to corrective action, including termination.
+• Referral: An employee may be referred to Human Resources or to an outside agency to assist that employee in achieving personal, social, or emotional growth.
+For employees, including student employees, it is their responsibility to seek and accept assistance before alcohol and drug problems lead to corrective action, including termination.
 An employee’s decision to seek assistance before alcohol and drug problems lead to disciplinary action will not be used as the basis for corrective action and will not be used against the employee in any disciplinary proceedings.
 At the same time, performance standards must be maintained, and alcohol or drug abuse will not be an acceptable excuse for performance that requires corrective action.

 • Disciplinary Probation: For a specified period of time during which the employee must demonstrate a willingness and ability to conform to all university regulations.
 Any violation of university policy while on disciplinary probation may result in further disciplinary action.